steerpike100/cy-independent-tests/README.md

 Alternatively, setup a run configuration in VSCode's launch.json file to pass environment variables to the Cypress runner.
 Secrets should be received in a Jenkins pipeline script using the convenience methods (TBC)

+The email and password for login are obfuscated and should be set in the `.env`file

 ## Running Tests

 You can run Cypress tests using any of the scripts within the `package.json`: